Katrix/AckCord/doc/src/main/tut/getting_started.md

 From there on you go with the API you have decided to use.

+## Should I use the low level or high level API?
+It depends on your knowledge with Scala and Akka.
+If you know what Akka Streams is, and have no problem using it, then I'd say go for the low level API.
+If you're familiar with other stream libraries, you might also want to try the low level API.
+Lastly, if you want to use AckCord the way it was meant to be used, and don't mind reading up on the documentation for Akka, then again go with the low level API.
+If none of those apply to you, then go with the high level API.

+## The simplest bot

 Most of these examples assume these two imports.
 ```tut:silent
 import net.katsstuff.ackcord._